Joseph Ejercito Estrada

 Executive Order No. 220, s.
 2000: Creating an Executive Council to suppress trafficking in persons, particularly women and children

-Played a key role in the finalization, adoption and implementation of the Framework for the Integration of Women in Asia-Pacific Economic Participation.5
+Played a vital role in finalizing, adopting, and implementing the Framework for the Integration of Women in Asia-Pacific Economic Participation.5

 Instituted a Management and Information System on GAD and Human Resource Development Program within NCRFW.
 6

-Adopted an affirmative action program to train more women in the Philippine National Police Academy and to adopt lateral entry into the service command.
-Nationwide, some 400 women’s desk have been established, with desk officers trained to deal effectively with cases of violence against women and children.7
+Adopted an affirmative action program to train more women in the Philippine National Police Academy and adopt lateral entry into the service command.
+Nationwide, some 400 women’s desks have been established, with desk officers trained to deal effectively with cases of violence against women and children.7